PenguinRage/Technical_Test/q9/README.md

 **G1 Collector**

-The Garbage first collector (G1) introduced in JDK 7 update 4 was designed to better support heaps larger than 4GB.
+The Garbage first collector (G1) was designed to better support heaps larger than 4GB.
 The G1 collector utilizes multiple background threads to scan through the heap that it divides into regions, spanning from 1MB to 32MB (depending on the size of your heap).
 G1 collector is geared towards scanning those regions that contain the most garbage objects first, giving it its name (Garbage first).
 The Garbage-First (G1) garbage collector is a server-style garbage collector, targeted for multiprocessor machines with large memories.
 It attempts to meet garbage collection (GC) pause time goals with high probability while achieving high throughput.
 Whole-heap operations, such as global marking, are performed concurrently with the application threads.
 This prevents interruptions proportional to heap or live-data size.

 **When to use:**